 - Enables running history builds, viewing test history reports, pinning, tagging, and adding builds to favorites

 - Easy to customize, interact, and extend the server

 - Keeps the CI server functional and stable

 - Flexible user management, user roles assignment, sorting users into groups, different ways of user authentication, and a log with all user actions for transparency of all activities on the server

-License: It is a commercial tool and licensed under a proprietary license.
+License: TeamCity is a commercial tool with both free and proprietary licenses.

 Bamboo is a continuous integration server that automates the management of software application releases, thus creating a continuous delivery pipeline.
 Bamboo covers building and functional testing, assigning versions, tagging releases, deploying and activating new versions on production.